opennoise1/p5-dialogue-generator/README.md

 As you might imagine, the <b>portraits contain spoilers</b>, so be careful if you haven't completed either game!

 All images, including portraits and logos, are copyrights of [Atlus](https://en.wikipedia.org/wiki/Atlus).
-They are used on this website under fair use.
+They are displayed on this website under fair use, so consider that when deciding how to use your generated dialogue!

 ## Coming soon
 - Dialogue boxes that feature Japanese names when SlumpDB font is selected